jkup/jonkuperman.com/posts/how-to-join-developer-dao/index.md

 To "join" the DAO part of the Discord you have to:

 - Enter the "public" voice channel.
 Don't worry, you don't need to talk or have audio.
 You just need to be in there.
-- Go to the "general" text channel and type "!join".
+- Go to any one of the text channels under "INFO" and type "!join".
 You will get a DM from a bot called "Collab.land", and it will give you a link.
 You follow that link and enter your Metamask wallet address, and you're done!

 ## Come say hi!